Nevu/Show-Global-Glyph/README.md

 ### Install

-Download or clone the whole `Glyphsapp-Plugins`repo (it will contain more plugins soon) and copy the `ShowNodeCount.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle Plugin from the view menu.
+Download or clone the whole `Glyphsapp-Plugins`repo (it will contain more plugins soon) and copy the `NAMEOFTHEPLUGIN.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle Plugin from the view menu.

-### Known issues
+### Known issues / ToDo

-- None so far

-### ToDo

-- None so far
+- Can't draw strokes on open contours
+- For now there seems to be a Bug, that Inactive Layers wouldn't be shown ...
+I try to fix

 ### Pull Requests